huLasTar/TheBraveHunter/README.md

 ## Instructions

 The player needs to use the mouse to hunt the birds with left click on the targets for shooting.
 If a bird flies out on the left, it will result in a game over.
 The player gets 20 bullets as ammo.
 If the player runs out of ammo, birds cannot be shot, so they will able to leave the danger zone.
+If the player earns 500 points, the game is won.